nicholaseager/nicholaseager.github.io/_guides/2022-12-19-mountain-hut-to-hut-hiking-in-italy.markdown

 date: 2022-12-19
 modified_date: 2023-01-12
 description: Everything you need to know about hiking and mountain huts in Italy
+introduction: What is hiking like in Italy?
+How do I book a mountain hut?
+What types of mountain huts are there?
+How much does it cost?
+Is wild camping in a tent allowed?
+What is an alta via or via ferrata?
+Let's start things off by talking about some of the basics.
 tags: ["italy", "hut-to-hut", "hiking"]
 image: photos/countries/italy/dolomites/locatelli-hut-tre-cime-sheep
 youtube: djldGrhYFdo
 redirect_from:
     - /g/mountain-huts
 ---

-What is hiking like in Italy?
-How do I book a mountain hut?
-What types of mountain huts are there?
-How much does it cost?
-Is wild camping in a tent allowed?
-What is an alta via or via ferrata?

-Let's start things off by talking about some of the basics.

 ## What is hiking like in Italy?
 {% include image.html src="photos/countries/italy/dolomites/man-sitting-on-a-cliff" %}